A visit to Nikki Haley's hometown — where race 'still exists'

 Coker says despite that "really insulting" incident, Haley pressed forward.

-"I don't write many letters to the editor but I had to respond to that, and I said, 'Well you obviously don't know them,'" she says.
+"I don't write many letters to the editor but I had to respond to that, and I said, 'Well you obviously don't know them,'" she said of how she responded to that hate incident.
 "She ended up winning, and she hasn't slowed down."

 Both sides of the tracks